shoaibiocl/ModelSimplification/README.md

 ## KL-Divergence - Outcome validation

 The _kl_div(data2, data2)_ function was developed to automate the outcome validation exercise.
-The function inputs the overall length of stay values from the parent and child models and compares the ditsributions.
-In effect, the diversion of one probability ditribution from the other is measured. __
+The function inputs the overall length of stay values from the parent and child models and compares their ditsributions.
+In effect, the diversion of one probability ditribution from the other is measured.